 But as we reach closer to mastery, time invested in our specialty earns diminishing returns.
 In our later years, as we approach retirement, that time can be better invested in becoming a generalist once again.

-By bringing novelty, challenge, and new interests back into our lives we’ll have a chance at finding new areas of deep interests once again in our later years.
+By bringing novelty, challenge, and new interests back into our lives we’ll have a chance at finding new areas of deep interest once again in our later years.

 But this time, it won’t be for financial gain.

 This time, being a generalist will be for ourselves.
 To create a fulfilling life full of challenge and unusualness—a key to enjoying retirement.

 In your current stage of life, do you think you’re either specialist vs generalist?